Not sure what to call this piece- any suggestions? Maybe a common name from the 1920’s?

 One year ago today, June 14, 2016, I was visited by a St. Paul police officer and a chaplain.
 Somber faced and guarded at my door, they were saddled with the task of delivering a parent’s worst nightmare.
 My children had died early that morning while visiting family in Columbus, Ohio.

 Just two weeks before, on May 29th, Aaron, my darling boy, turned twelve.
 We bought him the bicycle he begged us for so that he and his nine-year-old sister Kathryn could explore their world in style.
-Like tiny marionettes riding along the bluffs of St. Paul, traveling city sidewalks perched on a series of cliffs leading down to the Mississippi, it was their first taste of freedom, and they relished it.
+Like tiny marionettes riding along the bluffs of St. Paul, following bike trails, traveling city sidewalks perched on a series of cliffs leading down to the Mississippi, it was their first taste of freedom, and they relished it.

 Kathryn, my witty, empathetic, miracle of a girl was exactly one month away from her tenth birthday.
 It had been a hard year for her.
 In October of 2015, our lives morphed overnight from insular, middle-income suburbia to a city rich with culture and diversity.
 But Kathryn saw only the downtrodden, the homeless, the obscenely colored plastic arches, all of it juxtaposed against the opulence of the looming Cathedral.
 I had found refuge for us in an affordable housing project for artists in the newly renovated Schmidt brewery.
 Aaron liked the urban feel of our new life, but Kathryn was deeply homesick.